Same-sex marriage in Zacatecas: Marriage statistics

 The following table shows the number of same-sex marriages performed in Zacatecas since 2021 as reported by the National Institute of Statistics and Geography.

+The first same-sex marriage in Jerez de García Salinas took place in May 2022.

 Public opinion

 A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 46% of Zacatecas residents supported same-sex marriage, while 49% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 37% of the Zacatecas public opposed same-sex marriage.